KonduitAI/konduit-serving-docs/examples/java/tf-mnist.md

 # MNIST

-This tutorial is split into three parts:
+This tutorial is split into two parts:

 1. Configuration
 2. Running the server

 {% hint style="info" %}
 This tutorial is tested on TensorFlow 1.14, 1.15 and 2.00.
-{% endhint %}

 ```java
 package ai.konduit.serving.examples.inference;